FoXbat-25/hestonModel/README.md

 ## Integration

-Since C++ doesn't have its own itegration function, trapezoidal function to approximate the integral has been used.
+Since C++ doesn't have its own itegration function, trapezoidal function to approximate the integral can be used.
+However, we have used 32-point based Gauss–Laguerre quadrature integral approximations for the current model.